-- Use a device with your child to research something that you’re both interested in – for example, what to do on the weekend, or a new recipe to cook for dinner.
+- Search online with your child for something that you’re both interested in – for example, a weekend activity, or a new recipe to cook for dinner.

-- Play an ongoing game or activity with your child, like online Scrabble.
-This helps to keep you connected.
-It’s also fun and can be something special that just the two of you do.
+- Play an ongoing game with your child, like online Scrabble.
+This is fun and can be something special that just the two of you do.

-- Get your child to teach you how to play a game she enjoys, and to take you on a ‘tour’ of her apps and favourite websites.
+- Get your child to teach you how to play an online game they enjoy, or take you on a ‘tour’ of their apps and favourite websites.

-- Get active while using technology together – for example, going for a hike using a mapping app.
+- Get active while using technology together – for example, go for a hike using a mapping app.